 The linker uses all available memory when linking an application.
 For DOS-hosted versions of the linker, this includes expanded memory (EMS) and extended memory.
 When all available memory is used, a spill file will be used.
 Therefore, unless you are low on disk space, the linker will always be able to generate the executable file.
 Dynamic memory is the memory the linker uses to build its internal data structures and symbol table.
-Dynamic memory is the amount of unallocated memory available on your machine (including virtual memory for those operating systems that support it).
-A spill file is not used for dynamic memory.
+Dynamic memory is the amount of unallocated memory available on your machine (including virtual memory.
 If the linker issues this message, it cannot link your application.
 The following are suggestions that may help you in this situation.